L.E.A.D. Your Leadership

 A leader must communicate with the people that he is leading.
 Communication is a fundamental element of leadership.
 A leader must be able to transmit information, verbally or written, and exchange the information to others.
 He must be clear in his communication and do it without being offensive, vulgar, blasphemous, malicious or evil.
-A leader should speak as Jesus did without guile and deceit (1 Peter 2;1,22.)
+A leader should speak as Jesus did without guile or deceit (1 Peter 2;1,22.)

 Make Wise Decisions

 Our fourth point is point "D" - Make Wise Decisions.

 Life is full of decisions, some small and some big.
 A decision is the act of reaching a conclusion or making up oneís mind and then the passing on of judgment on an issue under consideration.